Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     In this case, no coroutines are canceled, and all the requests are still sent.

-7. Check how the cancellation is implemented in your "contributors" program.
-When the **Cancel** button is clicked, the main "loading" coroutine is explicitly cancelled.
+7. Check how the cancellation is triggered in the "contributors" program.
+When the _Cancel_ button is clicked, the main "loading" coroutine is explicitly cancelled.
 Then it automatically cancels all the child coroutines:

     ```kotlin